batiati/tigerbeetle.net/README.md

 ### 1. One million transactions, 5.000 per batch

-Currently, the C# benchmark runs up to ~40% slower than the Zig implementation, using the default parameters.
+Currently, the C# benchmark runs ~40% slower than the Zig implementation, using the default parameters.

 ```
 MAX_TRANSFERS = 1_000_000;